EthanRosenthal/website-source/content/blog/time-series-for-scikit-learn-people-part2/index.md

 ### What is an ARIMA model?

 Last post, we built an autoregressive model.
-Recall that we had a function $y$ which dependended on time ($t$), and we wanted to build a model, $\hat{y}$, to predict $y$.
+Recall that we had a function $y$ which depended on time ($t$), and we wanted to build a model, $\hat{y}$, to predict $y$.
 In that post, we created "features" (aka a design matrix) which consisted of previous values of $y$.
 We then learned the weights of these features via linear regression.
 If we considered the previous two values of $y$ as our features, then we can write this mathematically as

 $$\hat{y}\_{t} = a\_{1}y\_{t - 1} + a\_{2}y\_{t - 2}$$

 where $a\_{j}$ is linear regression coefficient for the $j$-th previous value of $y$.
 These are the **AutoRegressive** terms (the AR in ARIMA).

 Next are the **Integrated** terms.
 These are for if you want to predict the *difference* between pairs of $y$ values as opposed to predicting $y$ directly.
-We can think of this like a preprocessing step to our data.
+We can think of this as a preprocessing step to our data.
 As an example, the first order integrated model would transform our $y$ into $y^{\*}$ as follows:

 $$y^{\*}\_{t} = y\_{t} - y\_{t - 1}$$